The "Uncrossed Bones" Lie: X-Rays Reveal the Truth About Vertical Mice

 • The Myth: Marketing materials claim vertical mice "uncross" the forearm bones (Radius and Ulna) into a parallel state.

-• The Reality: X-rays confirm that the forearm bones remain crossed in the vertical "handshake" position.
+• The Reality: X-rays confirm that at the standard vertical mouse angle (57°), the bones remain crossed.

-• The Truth: Bones are only truly parallel when the palm faces fully upward (supination), a position impossible for mouse use.
+• The Truth: Forearm bones are only parallel during "Supination" (palm facing up), a position impossible for mouse use.

 If you’ve ever frantically browsed for ergonomic office gear at 2 AM because your wrist hurts, you have definitely seen The Chart.